Almost Shortest Paths with Near-Additive Error in Weighted Graphs: Introduction

 \subsection{Organization}

 In Section \ref{sec:const} we describe the construction of our emulators and hopsets.
 In Section \ref{sec:emulator} we analyze this construction, showing it provides emulators for weighted graphs.
 In Section \ref{sec:spanner} we describe the construction of our spanners for weighted graphs (proofs are deferred to Appendix \ref{appendix:spanner_proofs}) and use them for our centralized algorithms for the ASP problem.
 In Section \ref{sec:apps} we provide efficient implementations of our constructions, and use them in Section \ref{sec:ASP} for solving ASP in PRAM, and for PRAM distance oracles.
-In Section \ref{sec:dhz} we devise pure additive APASP for weighted graphs.